Psalm 104 – LORD of All Creation

 iii.
 “There is nothing irreverent in this.
 It is rather an expression of the soul’s profound understanding of what God actually feels in view of His own mighty and marvelous works.”
 (Morgan)

 c.
-He looks on the earth, and it trembles: The shaking earth and smoking hills may be a remembrance of God’s manifested presence at Mount Sinai (Exodus 19).
-It was reminder of the overwhelming power and might of God.
+He looks on the earth, and it trembles: The shaking earth and smoking hills may be a reference to God’s manifested presence at Mount Sinai (Exodus 19).
+These are reminders of the overwhelming power and might of God.

 3. (33-35) A determination to praise God in song and in meditation.